 Richard’s background is in finance with experience as a Chartered accountant, before moving into audit and then Corporate Finance team at PwC where had insight and experience of employee ownership models whilst working with businesses that were sold to Employee Benefit Trusts to perpetuate the employee ownership model.
 Richard joined the eaga Trust in November 2014 and now works to support the meaningful and sustainable employment of the eaga Trust beneficiaries, the promotion, (including through Trust initiatives and programmes), of a fair and fulﬁlling working environment where employees feel a part of their organisation, in so far as they can exert an inﬂuence over its direction and prosperity; and the promotion of businesses where the employees (including eaga Trust beneﬁciaries) have some ownership of their business (either directly or indirectly through a trust).

-Victoria leads government and external relations for the John Lewis Partnership, the UK’s largest employee owned business which comprises John Lewis and Waitrose.
+Clayton leads government and external relations for the John Lewis Partnership, the UK’s largest employee owned business which comprises John Lewis and Waitrose.

 Sarah’s professional background is in strategy, marketing and business development within international companies.
 She heads up Co-operative Development Scotland, which is the arm of Scottish Enterprise working in partnership with Highlands and Islands Enterprise that supports company growth through employee ownership business models.

 Graeme is a solicitor and chartered tax adviser and leads the Fieldfisher Employee and Mutual Ownership Team.
 He received an OBE in the Queen’s 2014 Birthday Honours for services to employee share plans, public service mutuals and employee ownership.
 He belonged to the HM Treasury Advisory Group that developed the UK’s tax advantaged share incentive plan and enterprise management incentives arrangement.

 As the Government’s independent adviser on employee ownership, he wrote “The Nuttall Review of Employee Ownership”.